maddevsio/gocodelaben/step00/README.md

 ## On the structure of the project

-Codelab is divided by several steps.
+Codelab is divided into several steps.
 Each subsequent step can contain an example of what you should get after the previous one.
 These are kind of checkpoints to check if everything is done correctly or not.

 ## Congratulations!